 After removing the search queries, you can use the I fixed it button on the Security and violations page in Yandex.Webmaster.
 The restrictions are usually lifted within a month after you clear the violation.
 If the restrictions are lifted, the violation mark will disappear.

 You can click the I fixed it button again for the same site after a month.
 Further, this period is increased up to three months to avoid the button misuse.
 Therefore, we recommend using the button only when you are sure that there are no more violations on the site.

-If the site management rights are confirmed by several users in Yandex.Webmaster, agree who and when sends the site for re-checking.
+If multiple users have website management rights in Yandex.Webmaster, agree on who will send the website for re-checking and when.
 After clicking the button, none of the users will be able to click it again within a month.

 I found no keyword stuffing on my site, do I need to click the button?

 If you are completely sure that there is no such violation on your site, we recommend that you use the button.